yvaghela/AZ_Sample_Repo/README.md

 `Total IC cohort` is considered the `base cohort` for further analysis.

-## Outcome Analysis - Exposed Cohort
+## Outcome Analysis - Unexposed Cohort

 ### Refresh - Unexposed Outcomes

 Clinical outcomes for the Total IC cohort is found outcomes like all cause hospitalization, covid hospitalization, mortality etc. ICD and LOINC codes are used to determine `covid diagnosis` from diagnosis and labresults table respectively.
 The eligible population cohort and encounter table intersection is done using `encounterid` to get covid diagnosis corresponding to a particular encounter only.
 Covid diagnosis date range for an encounter is taken as `>=-14 till <= encounterdate` as a patient can be diagnosed with covid before getting hospitalized.

-## Comorbidity Analysis - Exposed Cohort
+## Comorbidity Analysis - Unexposed Cohort

 ### Refresh - Unexposed CCI & Comorbidities
 Total IC cohort is analysised for comorbidities distribution, other than the charlson comorbidities.
 ICD codes are used to determine comorbidities.